cjaymes/expatriate/README.rst

 XML parsing and generation library on top of expat.

-Requires Python 3.5 or greater.
-See the requirements.txt file for addition required packages that can be installed using:
+Install using:

-    pip install -r requirements.txt
+    pip install expatriate